 Before starting the operation of equipment, always confirm that the safety equipment of the robot works properly.
-If a malfunction of the safety equipment is detected, follow the troubleshooting procedure.
+If a malfunction of the safety equipment is detected, follow the procedure for abnormal conditions.

 The design and installation of the complete system must comply with the safety standards and regulations in the country of use.
 The integrators of the robot should understand the safety laws and regulations in their countries and prevent major hazards from occurring in the complete system.